futomi/node-linking/README.md

   ]
 ```

-This service means that the device does not provide any meaningful information in the advertising data.
+In most cases, Though this service is included in a beacon in most cases, it has no meaningful data.

 ### Temperature Service (serviceId: `1`)